Summary

 - the person is not responding for more than 5 minutes after the seizure ends

-- the person has breathing difficulties after the jerking stops
+- the person has breathing difficulties after the seizure stops

 - it is the person's first known seizure